danofff/ts_todo_list_front/README.md

   Main feature is drag and drop UI.

-  You could drag and drop to-do to done box or bakc, or you could drag and drop it to backet if you want to delete todo.
+  You could drag and drop to-do to done box or back, or you could drag and drop it to backet if you want to delete todo.

   User registration, authentication, authorization using jwt.